Company that owns President Trump’s Vancouver hotel files for bankruptcy

-The Trump Vancouver hotel has already been closed for four months because of the covid-19 pandemic.
+The Trump Vancouver hotel has already been closed for four months because of the coronavirus pandemic.
 By Friday — a day after the bankruptcy filing — the hotel’s website was taken down, its name was missing from Trump Hotels’ corporate website, and the Vancouver hotel’s accounts were deleted from Twitter and Facebook.

 In an email, the CEO of the hotel’s parent company said he was still uncertain if the Trump hotel had been closed for good.